Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 docker build --platform linux --tag <DOCKER_ID>/azuredurablefunctionsimage:v1.0.0 .
 ```

-If you have an M1 mac, use `--platform linux/amd64` instead.
+> Note: If you have an M1 mac, use `--platform linux/amd64` instead.

 In this example, replace \<DOCKER_ID\> with your Docker Hub account ID.
 When the command completes, you can run the new container locally.